Aaron Sanchez (baseball): Washington Nationals

 On March 13, 2022, Sanchez signed a minor league contract with the Washington Nationals.
-He opened the 2022 season with the Rochester Red Wings, until his contract was selected by Washington on April 23.
-That same day, he started for the Nationals against the San Francisco Giants.
-He was designated for assignment on May 24, 2022, he cleared waivers and was sent outright to Triple-A on May 28.
-On May 31, 2022 Sanchez elected free agency.
+He opened the 2022 season with the Rochester Red Wings, then Washington selected his contract on April 23.
+He started for the Nationals that day against the San Francisco Giants.
+He was designated for assignment on May 24.
+He cleared waivers and was sent outright to Triple-A on May 28.
+On May 31, Sanchez elected free agency.

 Minnesota Twins

 On June 2, 2022, Sanchez signed a minor league contract with the Minnesota Twins organization.
 He had his contract selected on August 1.
-He started that day against the Detroit Tigers, allowing 2 runs and striking out 8 in a no decision.
+He started that day against the Detroit Tigers, allowing two runs and striking out eight in a no decision.
 Sanchez was designated for assignment by Minnesota the following day.
 He cleared waivers and was sent outright to the Triple-A St. Paul Saints on August 5.

 On August 23, Sanchez was selected back to the major league roster to make a start against the Houston Astros.
 On September 23, Sanchez was designated for assignment.
-He cleared waivers and was sent outright to Triple–A St. Paul on September 25.
+He cleared waivers and was sent outright to Triple-A St. Paul on September 25.
 On October 3, Sanchez was yet again selected to the major league roster.
 He elected free agency following the season on November 10.

 On January 30, 2023, Sanchez re-signed with the Twins on a minor league contract.
-In 18 games (16 starts) for Triple—A St. Paul, he registered a 4–4 record and 57 strikeouts in 73.0 innings of work.
+In 18 games (16 starts) for Triple-A St. Paul, he registered a 4–4 record and 57 strikeouts in 73 innings of work.
 On July 23, Sanchez was released by the Twins organization.

 Arizona Diamondbacks

 On August 9, 2023, Sanchez signed a minor league contract with the Arizona Diamondbacks organization.
-In 4 starts for the Triple–A Reno Aces, he logged a 6.61 ERA with 11 strikeouts in 16 1/3 innings pitched.
-On August 30, Sanchez was released by the Diamondbacks.
+In 4 starts for the Triple-A Reno Aces, he logged a 6.61 ERA with 11 strikeouts in 16 1/3 innings pitched.
+On August 30, Arizona released Sanchez.

 Toronto Blue Jays (second stint)

 On May 6, 2024, Sanchez signed a minor league contract with the Toronto Blue Jays.
-In 14 starts for the Triple–A Buffalo Bisons, he struggled to a 3–6 record and 7.92 ERA with 41 strikeouts across 61 1/3 innings pitched.
+In 14 starts for the Triple-A Buffalo Bisons, he struggled to a 3–6 record and 7.92 ERA with 41 strikeouts across 61 1/3 innings pitched.
 Sanchez was released by the Blue Jays organization on August 6.

+Kansas City Royals

+On July 16, 2025, it was reported that Sanchez would be attempting an MLB comeback.
+Sanchez pitched for Toros del Este of the Dominican Professional Baseball League in the 2025–26 season, and was named the league's pitcher of the year.
+In eight starts, Sanchez posted a 4–2 record with a 1.55 ERA.

+On January 27, 2026, Sanchez signed a minor league contract with the Kansas City Royals that included an invitation to spring training.
+In 13 appearances (including 12 starts) with the Triple-A Omaha Storm Chasers, he struggled to an 0–5 record and 9.43 ERA with 40 strikeouts over 42 innings of work.
+Sanchez was released by the Royals organization on June 23.